vantage-sh/docs.vantage.sh/docs/virtual_tagging.md

 ### Virtual Tag Order

 Tag values are arranged in priority order on the **Virtual Tags** screen.
-You can move tag values up and down in the UI to reorder them.
+You can move tag values up and down in the UI to reorder them, as demonstrated in the visual example below.

 <div style={{ display: "flex", justifyContent: "center", boxShadow: "0 0 10px rgba(0, 0, 0, 0.2)", borderRadius: "10px", overflow: "hidden" }}>
      <img alt="GIF of two tag values, staging and production, being reordered in the Tags UI" width="80%" src="/img/reorder-tags.gif"/>
 </div>
 <br/>

-When ingesting cost data into the Vantage platform, the first value that matches the corresponding filters will be applied to that line item.
+When cost data is ingested into Vantage, the first value that matches the corresponding filters will be applied to that line item.
 In cases where filters overlap, the order of tag values within each key determines the value that is applied.

 ## Filter and Group by Virtual Tags